 - Qualify for Medicaid or CHIP, low-cost public health coverage programs;

 - Are an American Indian or Alaska Native; or

 - Experience certain life events – like getting married, moving, or having a child – that qualify you for what’s known as a Special Enrollment Period.

 Go to HealthCare.gov to see all of the events that trigger special enrollment and see if you qualify.
 You will only have 60 days after the qualifying event to sign up for coverage on the Marketplace.

 Maybe.
 If your plan offers family coverage, you can add a family member to your current plan during what’s known as Open Enrollment.
-Open Enrollment for the Health Insurance Marketplaces runs from November 15, 2014–February 15, 2015.
+Open Enrollment for the Health Insurance Marketplaces runs from November 1, 2015–January 31, 2016.
 If you or a family member experiences certain life events, you may be able to add a family member to your plan outside the Open Enrollment period.
-For example, if you get married, have or adopt a child, or a family member loses his or her job-based coverage, you can add them to your plan through a special enrollment.
+For example, if you get married, have or adopt a child, or a family member loses his or her job-based coverage, you can add them to your plan through a Special Enrollment Period.
 You will have 30 to 60 days from the qualifying event to update your plan (depending on the type of plan you have and where your live).

 If you’re on a Marketplace plan and become eligible for full Medicaid (as a result of a decrease in your household income and/or increase in your family size), you have the option of remaining on your original insurance plan or switching to Medicaid.
 However, you will no longer qualify for premium tax credits on the Marketplace.
 Note: Women who become eligible for pregnancy-related Medicaid may be able to enroll in both Medicaid and a Marketplace plan, and won’t lose eligibility for federal tax credits.